suno-ai/bark/README.md

 ## FAQ

 #### How do I specify where models are downloaded and cached?

-Use the `XDG_CACHE_HOME` env variable to override where models are downloaded and cached (otherwise defaults to a subdirectory of `~/.cache`).
+* Use the `XDG_CACHE_HOME` env variable to override where models are downloaded and cached (otherwise defaults to a subdirectory of `~/.cache`).

 #### Bark's generations sometimes differ from my prompts.
 What's happening?

-Bark is a GPT-style model.
+* Bark is a GPT-style model.
 As such, it may take some creative liberties in its generations, resulting in higher-variance model outputs than traditional text-to-speech approaches.

 #### Voice Cloning
+* Bark can theoretically clone voices with only a few seconds of input audio.
+Given the potential misuse of that technology we limit the public release to work with prompts generated de-novo via Bark and a limited set of Suno provided prompts.
+See more in the tutorials section here.

-#### VRAM
+#### How much VRAM do I need?

-#### Metallic Hollow Sound
+* The full version of Bark requires around 12Gb of memory to hold everything on GPU at the same time.
+However even smaller cards down to ~2Gb work with some additional settings, see more info here.

+#### My generated Audio sounds like an 80s phone call, what's happening?
+* Bark generates audio completely from scratch.
+It is not meant to create only high-quality Studio speech, but rather the output could be anything from a perfect speech to multiple people arguing at a baseball game with a bad microphone.